damianhakert/damianhakert.github.io/source/_posts/2015-07-22-gitlab-7-13-released.markdown

 ### Upgrade barometer

-Postgres and Redis will be upgraded in omnibus.
-Postgres socket willbe changed too.
-So this release upgrade will require some downtime.
+This release upgrade will require downtime.

 #### Changed default location of database socket for Omnibus packages